AAT Level 2 Certificate in Accounting

 How is the course assessed?

 All assessments in the qualification will be computer based assessments (CBAs).
-CBAs are an up to date method of assessment that directly reflect the practical tasks that you currently perform or will be performing in the workplace.
-CBAs offer you greater flexibility as you can take these assessments as and when you are ready and with the agreement of your tutor.
-Also, as many CBAs can be marked automatically, you'll get a provisional result straight away - no more waiting ten weeks for the results.
+CBAs are an up-to-date method of assessment that directly reflect the practical tasks that you currently perform or will be performing in the workplace.

 -